ammohanrao/DeltaDiag/README.md

 ````
 "Expectation, qualiﬁcation and proximity determine each word’s meaning.
 This entails cognition.
 Expectation is hidden cognition of a word. which appears only by logical interaction of other words.
-Weight (ω ) of a word is its qualiﬁcation."
+Weight of a word is its qualiﬁcation."
      -Annam Bhatta’s Tarkasamgraha (c.
 1623; “Compendium of Logic”)
 ````
 # Delta-diag